-This page contains details of the complete procedure involved in making a Regularisation application including an information leaflet and the application form.
+This page contains details of the complete procedure involved in making a Regularisation application.

 Regularisation is a procedure which property owners can follow where a retrospective approval under the Building Regulations can be issued (a Regularisation Certificate).
 This can be particularly helpful where confirmation that the works were in compliance with the regulations is required, as part of the conveyance process in the sale of a property.